SheatNoisette/wasm_lua/README.md

 * Can be run in 400kb of memory or less.
 * Multi-paradigm via metatables, closures and coroutines.
-* Robust, proven VM that's shipped on platforms including MIPS, x86, ARM and many others(and now WASM!).
+* Robust, proven VM that's shipped on platforms including MIPS, x86, ARM and many others (and now WASM!).
 * Small, easy to understand language.
 * Extensible debugger hooks for easy on-target debugging.

-Thanks to [rawgit](http://rawgit.com/) for hosting.